Quality. Diversity. Sustainability. That’s Balsam Farms.

 Other seasonal crops we grow include:

-Strawberries ~ Raspberries ~ Blackberries ~ Asparagus ~ Radishes ~ Beets ~ Carrots ~ Many salad and sautéing greens ~ Kale ~ Over 20 kinds of fresh herbs ~ Sugar snap and shelling peas ~ String beans ~ Fava beans ~ Cucumbers ~ Zucchini ~ Leeks ~ Garlic Shallots ~ Onions ~ Cantaloupe ~ Watermelons ~ Over 75 different kinds of tomatoes ~ Sweet and hot peppers ~ Eggplant ~ 7 varieties of potatoes ~ 3 kinds of sweet potatoes ~ Broccoli ~ Cauliflower ~ Brussels sprouts ~ Cabbages ~ 8 varieties of winter squash ~ Dozens of varieties of pumpkins in every shape, size, and color ~ Fresh cut flowers …And much more!
+Strawberries ~ Raspberries ~ Blackberries ~ Asparagus ~ Radishes ~ Beets ~ Carrots ~ Many salad and cooking greens ~ Kale ~ Over 20 kinds of fresh herbs ~ Sugar snap and shelling peas ~ String beans ~ Fava beans ~ Cucumbers ~ Zucchini and summer squash ~ Leeks ~ Scallions ~ Garlic ~ Shallots ~ Onions ~ Cantaloupe ~ Watermelons ~ Over 75 different kinds of tomatoes ~ Sweet and hot peppers ~ Eggplant ~ 7 varieties of potatoes ~ 3 kinds of sweet potatoes ~ Broccoli ~ Cauliflower ~ Brussels sprouts ~ Cabbages ~ 8 varieties of winter squash ~ Dozens of varieties of pumpkins in every shape, size, and color ~ Fresh cut flowers …And much more!

-We also have an extensive selection of our own delicious jarred goods and prepared foods, like Bloody Mary mix, tomato sauces, jams and jellies, salsas, hot sauce, zucchini bread, fresh pestos, and many kinds of pickles, and much more!
-All our products are small batch made using fresh produce from our farm in certified kitchens by trained local chefs.
+We also have an extensive selection of our own delicious jarred goods and prepared foods like Bloody Mary mix, tomato sauces, many kinds of pickles, salsas, hot sauce, jams and jellies, zucchini bread, fresh pestos, and much more!
+All our products are made in small batches using fresh produce from our farm in certified kitchens by trained local chefs.

 Balsam Farms fresh produce is available in season at our Farm Stand in Amagansett and through our, Community Supported Agriculture (CSA) Program as well as at Farmers Markets in Montauk, East Hampton, and Springs, local food pantries, and many fine East End restaurants and markets.
 You can also find us on Facebook, Twitter, and Instagram.
 We post often with the freshest seasonal news!